Quick Answer: How Much Water Should You Drink on Ozempic?

 Bathroom visit frequency as a hydration indicator

 Well-hydrated individuals average 7±2 bathroom visits per day, while dehydrated individuals average 5±2.
-Validated field measure for detecting underhydration without requiring urine lab tests.
+Validated field measure associated with hydration status without requiring urine lab tests.

 Perrier et al. • Eur J Clin Nutr 2015 • PubMed 25604776